floydkretschmar/fixturize/README.md

 strategies
 to create an instance of any declared type for constant generation

-1. If the type of a constant without registered provider is itself annotated with `@FixtureConstructor` or `@FixtureBuilder` it will try to use the creation method that uses the most `usedSetters` or `constructorParameters` respectively.
+1. If the type of constant without registered provider is itself annotated with `@FixtureConstructor` or `@FixtureBuilder` it will try to use the creation method that uses the most `usedSetters` or `constructorParameters` respectively.
 2. If the type of the constant is annotated with any lombok annotations, it will try to use (in order)